ts562346/command-line-directory/README.md

-# command-line-directory

-## Simple Shell for Linux
+# Simple Shell for Linux

 ## Overview
 This project required us to design and implement a C program serving as a shell for Linux.
 The shell accepts user commands, executes each command in a separate process, and provides a history feature to access recently entered commands.